Classical guitar: Neck joint or 'heel'

 This is the point where the neck meets the body.
 In the traditional Spanish neck joint, the neck and block are one piece with the sides inserted into slots cut in the block.
 Other necks are built separately and joined to the body either with a dovetail joint, mortise or flush joint.
 These joints are usually glued and can be reinforced with mechanical fasteners.
 Recently many manufacturers use bolt-on fasteners.
 Bolt-on neck joints were once associated only with less expensive instruments but now some top manufacturers and hand builders are using variations of this method.
 Some people believed that the Spanish-style one piece neck/block and glued dovetail necks have better sustain, but testing has failed to confirm this.

 While most traditional Spanish style builders use the one-piece neck/heel block, Fleta, a prominent Spanish builder, used a dovetail joint due to the influence of his early training in violin making.

 One reason for the introduction of mechanical joints was to make it easier to repair necks.
 This is more of a problem with steel string guitars than with nylon strings, which have about half the string tension.
-This is why nylon string guitars often don't include a truss rod either.
+This is why nylon string guitars often do not include a truss rod either.